Freight Shipping from Dallas to Albuquerque

 How much does it cost to ship freight from Dallas to Albuquerque?

-Full truckload (FTL) rates from Dallas, TX to Albuquerque, NM currently range from $1,640-$2,022 for a standard dry van load over the 763-mile route.
+Full truckload (FTL) rates from Dallas, TX to Albuquerque, NM currently range $1,640-$2,022 (roughly $2.17-$2.67 per mile over 763 miles).
 LTL shipments typically cost $620-$1,049 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Dallas to Albuquerque?

-Standard FTL transit from Dallas to Albuquerque is approximately 14 hrs by truck over 763 miles.
+Standard FTL transit from Dallas to Albuquerque is approximately 14 hrs by truck over 763 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via BNSF Alliance Intermodal (Fort Worth) to BNSF Albuquerque Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Dallas to Albuquerque freight?